nipun24/portfolio/src/content/blog/login-with-github-on-decapcms/index.md

 ![](8.png)

 You'll not be able to edit the posts just yet from the public url on vercel.
 Commit and push all your changes to Github.
+We'll need to configure the OAuth for production use.

+## Creating OAuth for production

+### Create Github OAuth application